HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 10-11

 Mamane is a small tree that can grow up to 40-50 feet and belongs to Fabaceae’s Pea and Bean family.
-The plant looks stunning, with golden-colored branches covered in bright yellow, pea-shaped flower clusters.
-It is one of the best Hawaiian flowers you can grow!
+It looks stunning, with golden branches covered in yellow flower clusters.

 22. Oahu Pilo Kea